Articles

 2. Keep gutters and downspouts clean so leaves and needles won’t prevent meltwater from flowing freely and being safely carried away by your downspout and drain system.

 3. Monitor downspouts for ice buildup.
 Keep above-ground downspout openings clear of snow (salt sprinkled at the base of the downspout can help).
 If you think there’s an ice blockage inside (you hear a dull thump if you tap on the downspout), you can warm the outside with hot water or, if it’s safe to do so, pour it in from the gutter that drains to it.
-You also can warm the downspout from the outside with a hairdryer, taking care that no water comes in contact with the hairdryer.

 4. Install electric cable deicers to warm your overhangs, provided you have a non-combustible roof.
 Unplug them when the weather warms to avoid a high energy bill.